Opportunities Exist to Reduce Risks and Costs by Evaluating Different Waste Treatment Approaches at Hanford

 Matter for Congressional Consideration

-Comments: According to staff with the reports' addressees, Congress is considering whether to implement this Matter.
+Comments: As of May 2018, according to staff with the reports' addressees, Congress is considering whether to implement this Matter.

 Matter: To enhance DOE's ability to make risk-based decisions for the treatment of Hanford supplemental LAW, Congress should consider clarifying, in a manner that does not impair the regulatory authorities of EPA and the state of Washington, DOE's authority at Hanford to determine, in consultation with NRC, whether portions of the supplemental LAW can be managed as a waste type other than high-level waste.